 Unzip or untar the UFFI distribution which creates a directory for the UFFI files.
-Add that directory to ASDF's asdf:\central-registry\.
+Add that directory to Defsystem's asdf:central-registry.
 You can do that by pushing the pathname of the directory onto this variable.
-The following example code assumes the UFFI files reside in the /usr/share/lisp/uffi/ directory.
+The following example code assumes the UFFI files reside in the / usr/share/lisp/uffi/ directory.

 '''

 (push #P"/usr/share/lisp/uffi/" asdf:central-registry)

-(asdf:operate 'asdf:load-op :uffi)
+(asdf:oos 'asdf:load-op :uffi)

 '''